Quick intro about the Gotthard Panorama Express ride

 - a fast train, crossing the Gotthard Base Tunnel

-We think it’s interesting to experience the difference in travel time between the Gotthard Panorama Express on the classic route and high-speed trains (up to 250 km/h) on Gotthard Base Tunnel route.
+I think it’s interesting to experience the difference in travel time between the Gotthard Panorama Express on the classic route and high-speed trains (up to 250 km/h) on the Gotthard Base Tunnel route.

-The Gotthard Panorama Express and other scenic trains
+Combining the Gotthard Panorama Express with other Swiss scenic trains

 The Gotthard Panorama Express is not as well known as some other scenic trains, such as the Glacier Express and Bernina Express.
-Still, this 5.5-hour trip is one of the best scenic journeys that Switzerland has to offer for these reasons:
+Still, I think this 5.5-hour trip is one of the best scenic journeys in Switzerland for these reasons:

 - It’s not only a train.
 You’ll also travel by boat, which makes it an entirely different, slow-paced experience.